ady7ady7/career-log/README.md

 - Finished another day of Python tasks (W3 D3) - overall I feel like I already have a strong understanding of functions, function calls, scope and all that's related to these things + I'm getting a better sense of different errors and quickly fixing issues that caused me serious problems during the early days of my Python coding like 2-3 years ago (1hr 20mins)

 20.11.25 (Day 38)
-- Finished the set of SQL exercises with a perfect score (5/5) + 2/2 bonus points for both advanced task - NICE!
+- Finished the set of SQL exercises with a perfect score (5/5) + 2/2 bonus points for both extra tasks from the ADVANCED section - NICE!
 (1 hr 20 mins)
+- Finished another Datalemur Medium task that I wasn't able to complete last week (FAANG Top Three Salaries) - it wasn't difficult at all, I just needed to use GROUP BY to stick to the special ordering requirements in the final SELECT, so that ORDER BY wouldn't screw up the order.
+(15 mins)